-In this interview with Maya Hojeij from Asharq Business Bloomberg, Christof Rühl, member of the Advisory Board of Crystol Energy and a Senior Fellow at the Harvard Kennedy School and the Center on Global Energy Policy at Columbia University, discussed the possible outcomes of the German elections.
+In this interview with Maya Hojeij from Asharq Business Bloomberg, Christof Rühl, member of the Advisory Board of Crystol Energy and a Senior Fellow at the Center on Global Energy Policy at Columbia University, discussed the possible outcomes of the German elections.

 Germany’s leading position in the European Union (EU) is unlikely to be threatened after Chancellor Angela Merkel leaves the office.
 It has a strong economy backed up by a strong Central Bank.
 The threat, however, is in the political instability that arises from the coalition government and, in turn, can negatively impact Germany’s role in the EU.